gergelyhornyak/gergelyhornyak/README.md

 Here are some ideas to get you started:
 -->

 My name is J. Gergely Hornyak, currently learning at Coventry University, as a MSci CompSci student.
+I am an open-source enthusiast, therefore:

 - I’m involved in a Daily Poll app depeloped for friends,
 - Every year I attempt to complete the Advent of Code competition.